 How is OI Diagnosed

-OI is usually diagnosed due tof family history and/or clinical observation.
-In most cases, OI will be detected early on in a child’s life as a result of the child having several fractures.
+OI is usually diagnosed due to a family history and / or clinical observation.
+In most cases, OI will be detected early on in a child’s life because of the child having several fractures.

-In addition to this, some key clinical observations may be present such as:
+Some key clinical observations may also be present such as:

-Opalescent teeth – Opalescence refers to the optical property of tooth enamel that gives teeth their bluish colour when reflected light hits them, and an orange colour when light passes through them, again this is not always present in all types of OI
+Opalescent teeth – Opalescence refers to the optical property of tooth enamel that gives teeth a bluish colour when reflected light hits them, and an orange colour when light passes through them.
+This is not always present in all types of OI.

-Blood tests – taken to measure the level of calcium, phosphorus and an enzyme called serum alkaline phosphate (SAP).
+Blood tests – taken to measure the level of calcium, phosphorus and an enzyme called serum alkaline phosphatase (SAP).
 It is also used to exclude other causes of osteoporosis.
+There are also blood tests which give an appraisal of bone turnover early in a treatment program.

-Urine tests – these tests are undertaken to determine the level of bone breakdown and bone turnover.
+Urine tests – these tests are done to determine the level of bone breakdown products and bone turnover.

-X-rays – a skull x-ray may indicate the presence of Wormian bones, which are extra bones in the skull of many OI patients.
+X-rays– a skull x-ray may indicate the presence of Wormian bones, which are extra bones in the skull of many OI patients.
+Limb and spinal X-rays are needed to assess fractures.
+Stress fractures may not show up until callus has formed.

-Bone density is also used to identify OI in patients.
-This is usually done using a special X-ray machine called a DEXA scan.
+Bone density is also used to identify and document the degree of osteoporosis in people with OI using a special X-ray machine called a DEXA scan (Dual Energy Xray Absorbtiometry).

 Introduction to Bone Fragility syndromes